 The Bottom Line:

-Spotting a toxic person doesn’t mean you’re being judgmental or that you’re always looking for red flags in other people.
-It simply means that you’re being aware.
+Spotting a toxic person doesn’t mean that you are being judgmental or looking for red flags in other people.
+It simply means that you are being aware.

 Sometimes, it’s not about cutting people off immediately but about noticing the patterns, listening to how you feel around them, and then eventually giving yourself permission to step back and maintain a safe distance from them.
 For your own sanity.